 Spinal fusion is a major surgery that’s used to treat chronic neck or back pain and also to help stabilize the spine after other surgical procedures.
 The purpose of spinal fusion, therefore, is sometimes twofold: (1) to reduce pain in the spine by limiting movement in damaged areas, and (2) to add more structural integrity to the spine after bone, disc material or other spinal elements have been removed.

-Spinal fusion permanently immobilizes a portion of the spine by connecting, or fusing, two or more vertebrae together – often at a point where diseased disc material, ligaments, and bone material have been removed.
+Traditional spinal fusion stabilizes a portion of the spine by connecting, or fusing, two or more vertebrae together – often at a point where diseased disc material, ligaments and bone material have been removed.
 For example, during a discectomy, surgeons might remove a herniated disc that is causing a patient extreme pain.
 Since the removal of a disc leaves an open space between two vertebrae, surgeons might perform spinal fusion to permanently connect the vertebrae and provide them with more stability.
-Or, during a laminectomy, surgeons might remove an entire lamina from a vertebra, which can leave the vertebrae weakened.
+Or, during a laminectomy, surgeons might remove an entire lamina from a vertebra, which can leave the vertebra weakened.
 Spinal fusion can help strengthen the vertebra.